15 Small Business Ideas for Teens That Actually Make Money

 • Polishing

-Startup cost: $20-$50 for supplies
+Estimated Startup Cost: $20-$50 for supplies

-Earning potential: $10-$30 per car
+Earning Potential: $10-$30 per car

-Skills needed: Basic effort and attention to detail
+Skills Needed: Basic effort and attention to detail

-8. Baking or Snack Business
+7. Baking or Snack Business

 If you enjoy baking, people will definitely pay for good snacks.
 You can simply start this business from your home without a big investment.